Our water chemistry program defies swimming pool industry standards, textbooks, and pool stores. This article explains why we are different.

 The unfortunate reality, whether we like it or not, is that health departments can still shut pools down for doing exactly what we just described.
 If you violate the pH or alkalinity ranges, there are consequences.
 So until the standards change and the health departments adopt those changes, commercial pools are stuck obeying a system that forces more acid and bicarb use (and for a worse outcome for bathers).

 When you get your water tested at a pool store, you are likely to get a printout of recommendations for what you need to do and the products needed to do it.
 These automated recommendations are based on range chemistry that may not apply to your pool.
 An Orenda prescription for your pool looks very different than what you will get from a pool store.

 What's funny is that some of these pool store printouts actually do measure the LSI, yet the ranges could still be marked as out of balance even if the LSI is fine.
 This tells us that the LSI is more of a bonus read-out than a primary focus for these software programs.

 Range chemistry is the basis for decades upon decades of bad habits.
 Old-school pool care was built on range chemistry.
 We get it, but we also find it odd that pool pros have put up with it for so long.
 Has it ever worked?

 Be honest with yourself for a moment.
 With 80-120 ppm total alkalinity, have you ever been able to hold 7.4-7.6 pH for a week (without an auto cover, trichlor feeder, acid feeder, or borates)?
-Have you ever been able to keep all your ranges in line for 7 days, so that when you return, everything–including pH–is exactly where it's supposed to be?
+Have you ever been able to keep all your ranges in line for seven days so that when you return, everything–including pH–is exactly where it's supposed to be?

 Water balance, the Orenda way